4k4xs4pH1r3/offensive-security/vmware.md

 ### How to Install VMware Workstation in Linux with Kernel 5.0.0-16-generic

+Testet and verifed in Ubuntu Disco on 8 June 2019
+#

-Verify that you have this exact Kernel
+Verify that you have this exact Kernel= 5.0.0-16-generic

     uname -r
 #